Table Of Contents

 - Your court fillings have errors or other procedural defects

-If a tenant is successful in raising a procedural defense, the court may throw out our case and you’ll have to start the eviction process from the beginning.
+If a tenant is successful in raising a procedural defense, the court may throw out your case and you’ll have to start the eviction process from the beginning.
 To avoid wasting time and unnecessary delays, be sure you know and follow the laws in your state.
-If you’re unsure how to proceed, speaking with a Provider Attorney from LegalShield is an affordable way to get the legal advice you need to evict a tenant as quickly as possible.
+If you’re unsure how to proceed, speaking with a provider lawyer from LegalShield is an affordable way to get the legal advice you need to evict a tenant as quickly as possible.

 If a tenant stays past the end of their lease, they are considered a holdover tenant.
 If a landlord accepts rent payments from a holdover tenant, the tenant has the legal right to occupy the property for some period of time.
 The length of the new rental term is determined by state law and the courts and may determine when a landlord can begin the eviction process.